George Alcock: Honours and awards

-Alcock became a Fellow of 3 British societies in 1947—the Royal Astronomical Society, the Royal Geographical Society, and the Royal Meteorological Society.
+Alcock became a Fellow of three British societies in 1947 — the Royal Astronomical Society, the Royal Geographical Society, and the Royal Meteorological Society.
 He won the Jackson-Gwilt Medal of the Royal Astronomical Society in 1963.
 On 7 February 1979, Queen Elizabeth II conferred on him an MBE.
 In 1981, he received the International Amateur Achievement Award from the Astronomical Society of the Pacific.

-An asteroid, 3174 Alcock is named after him.
+Asteroid 3174 Alcock is named after him.

-He also maintained an active interest in meteorology (the study of weather, unrelated to his interest in meteors).
+Outside of astronomy, he maintained a multitude of other active interests, notably in meteorology (the study of weather, unrelated to his interest in meteors)., natural history (specifically ornithology and botany), and church architecture.

 In 1996, Genesis Publications published a limited edition signed biography, authored by Kay Williams, entitled "Under An English Heaven - The Life of George Alcock".

 After his death, a plaque was placed in Peterborough Cathedral in his memory.

 Personal life

 In 1936, Alcock met Mary Green through their shared interest in astronomy.
 They were married on 7 June 1941, and moved to the village of Farcet from 1955, in a house they called Antares, where Alcock discovered five comets and five nova.
 Mary died on 25 October 1991.
+The couple had no children.